-U.S. consumer spending edges up; income held back by drop in dividends
+U.S. factory activity slows; consumer spending nudges up

-WASHINGTON (Reuters) - U.S. consumer spending barely rose in June as personal income failed to increase for the first time in seven months amid a decline in dividend payments, pointing to a moderate pace of consumption growth in the third quarter.
+WASHINGTON (Reuters) - A measure of U.S. factory activity fell from a near three-year high in July amid a drop in new orders and consumer spending barely rose in the prior month, setting the economy on a moderate growth path in the third quarter.

+Other data on Tuesday showed a sharp drop in construction spending in June as investment in public projects recorded its biggest decline since March 2002.

+The Institute for Supply Management (ISM) said its index of national factory activity fell to a reading of 56.3 last month from 57.8 in June, which was the highest level since August 2014.

+Last month, the ISM survey's production sub-index fell 1.8 points to a reading of 60.6.
+A gauge of new orders slipped to 60.4 from 63.5 in June.
+Though a measure of factory employment dropped two points to 55.2, labor market conditions in the sector are tightening.
+Manufacturers reported an increase in turnover, with employees leaving for other opportunities.

+The U.S. dollar .DXY touched a 15-month low against a basket of currencies after the data.
+Prices of U.S. Treasuries reversed course to trade higher and U.S. stocks rallied, with the Dow Jones Industrial Average hitting a record high.

-The Commerce Department said on Tuesday that consumer spending, which accounts for more than two-thirds of U.S. economic activity, edged up 0.1 percent in June after an upwardly revised 0.2 percent gain in May.
+TEPID DEMAND In a separate report on Tuesday, the Commerce Department said consumer spending, which accounts for more than two-thirds of U.S. economic activity, edged up 0.1 percent in June after a 0.2 percent gain in May.

 There was also little sign of inflation.
 The personal consumption expenditures (PCE) price index, excluding food and energy, rose 0.1 percent in June after a similar gain in May.
 In the 12 months through June, the so-called core PCE price index increased 1.5 percent after advancing by the same margin in May.